 In 2017 we discussed the legal tests that should be undertaken to determine if someone is indeed a contractor or an employee.
 So, as we asked in our blog, when does a contractor become an employee?

 Irrespective of the written contract between a supplier and a firm, HMRC may deem that under the assessment criteria they use, a supplier is a worker or an employee.
 This creates a ‘notional’ employment contract.
-We refer to this assessment as the Duck Test – if it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.
-If a supplier looks like a worker, or an employee; then they probably are a worker or an employee.
+We refer to this assessment as the duck test – if it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.
+If a person looks like a worker, or an employee; then they probably are a worker or an employee.

 So, how do you know if the supplier you have working for you is really a ‘notional employee’?